denten-books/plain-text/main.md

 human and complex system.
 We will have a chance to explore these possibilities in second half of the book.
 For now, I ask that the reader simply rely on the colloquial, pre-theoretical understanding of both person and instrument.
-However intertwined the hand and the hammer can be, there is an intuitive way in which a child can separate one from the other.
+However intertwined the hand and the hammer can become, there is an intuitive way in which a child can separate one from the other.
 There is deep-rooted instinct at work in that distinction, one that cannot and should not be dismissed as mere naiveté.
-The concept of a human is in itself a powerful theoretical construct, and, as I will argue later, one necessary, not only for the understanding of key concepts in literary theory and computer science, but also in articulating an ethics of critical computation.
+The concept of a human is in itself a powerful theoretical construct, and, as I will argue throughout, one necessary, not only for the understanding of key concepts in literary theory and computer science, but also in articulating an ethics of critical computation.

 [^ln11-meaning]: I write "meaning" in quotation marks, because the question of whether it makes sense to talk about meaning for artificial agents is a